Petrol and diesel prices are rising on a daily basis at the minute.

-Earlier this week former London Fire Brigade firefighter Steve Dudeney shared a photo of a car fire he had attended, caused by a driver incorrectly transporting petrol.
+During last year’s fule crisis a former London Fire Brigade firefighter shared a photo of a car fire he had attended, caused by a driver incorrectly transporting petrol.
 He tweeted: “The man driving the car had filled some petrol containers up and placed them in the boot.
 The escaping petrol vapour met an ignition source in his car, this was the result.
 Panic buyers beware!!
 He was still alive but badly burned when I arrived, airlifted to a burns unit, I never heard if he survived."

 Do petrol and diesel expire?

 Despite being made from crude oil which has lain underground for millions of years, petrol and diesel don’t keep forever and, in fact, have surprisingly short shelf lives.

 According to the RAC, petrol generally has a shelf life of around six months if it is stored properly.
 That means in a tightly sealed container at 20 degrees.

 At higher temperatures it degrades more quickly, for instance at 30 degrees it will last for just three months.

 Similarly, if the container is poorly sealed, the fuel will degrade more quickly.